slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Fear is incomplete knowledge."
 -- Agatha Christie [1890]*

+> *"The cave you fear to enter, holds the treasure you seek."
+-- Joseph Campbell [1904]*

 > *"It’s not the mountain we conquer but ourselves."
 -- (sir) Edmund Hillary [1919]*

-> *"The cave you fear to enter, holds the treasure you seek."
--- Joseph Campbell*

 ### On courage